santunioni/ThrottledAPI/README.md

 - With poetry: `poetry add throttled`

 The package is in an early development stage.
 This means the API can change a lot along the way, before hitting 1.0.0, given community feedback.
-I recommend you pin the version that works for you exactly when using the library for now.
+I recommend you pin the latest version that works for you when using the library for now.

 ## Use